-Genevieve Cortese was cast as Ruby for Season 4 (replacing Katie Cassidy), and her character eventually becomes romantically involved with Sam (Jared Padalecki).
-In their real lives, Cortese and Padalecki also became romantically involved, and after they married in 2010 she changed her last name to "Padalecki", both personally and professionally.
+Genevieve Cortese was cast as Ruby for season four (replacing Katie Cassidy), and her character eventually becomes romantically involved with Sam (Jared Padalecki).
+In their real-lives, Cortese and Padalecki also became romantically involved, and after they married in 2010, she changed her last name to "Padalecki", both personally and professionally.

 Several references, throughout his appearances on the series, point toward the character Rufus Turner (played by Steven Williams) being Jewish.
-He makes jokes about Hanukkah and keeping kosher and, most significantly, when he dies the Winchester brothers and Bobby give him a funeral in a Jewish cemetery, and discuss his level of Jewish ritual observance (or lack thereof).
+He made jokes about Hanukkah and keeping kosher, and, most significantly, when he died, the Winchester brothers and Bobby give him a funeral in a Jewish cemetery, and discussed his level of Jewish ritual observance (or lack thereof).
 Although the funerals for previous hunters had included a ceremonial funeral pyre, the show makes a point of showing that Rufus gets buried without cremation (since cremation is against Jewish tradition).

-Jared Padalecki has played the greatest number of characters for an individual actor on the show.
-He not only plays Sam Winchester but has also played Lucifer, Jimmy Novak, Leviathan!Cas, Human!Cas, EndVerse!Cas, Crazy!Cas, God!Cas, and even himself, Misha Collins.
+Misha Collins has played the greatest number of characters for an individual actor on the show.
+He not only plays Castiel but has also played Lucifer, Jimmy Novak, Leviathan!Cas, Human!Cas, EndVerse!Cas, Crazy!Cas, God!Cas, and even himself, Misha Collins.
 Jared Padalecki plays as many characters.
-Besides Sam, he played Lucifer, Gadreel, Leviathan Sam, Souless Sam, Shapeshifter Sam, Himself and briefly Meg.
-Oddly enough, Jensen Ackles, his on-screen brother, has played the fewest characters, playing only Dean Winchester, Leviathan Dean, Shapeshifter Dean and Himself.
-In a later season he also played Demon Dean, when the mark of Cain changed him.
-Demon Dean makes his first appearance in season three, episode ten, "Dream a Little Dream of Me".
+Besides Sam, he played Lucifer, Gadreel, Leviathan Sam, Souless Sam, Shapeshifter Sam, Himself, and briefly Meg.
+Oddly enough, Jensen Ackles, his on-screen brother, has played the fewest characters, playing only Dean Winchester, Leviathan Dean, Shapeshifter Dean, and Himself.
+In a later season, he also played Demon Dean, when the mark of Cain changed him.
+Demon Dean made his first appearance in season three, episode ten, "Dream a Little Dream of Me".

-Dean's primary sidearm is a Colt Series 70 1911, with a nickel finish, full engraving and ivory grips, chambered in .45acp.
-Sam carries a Taurus PT92 with a stainless-steel finish, mother-of-pearl grips and chambered in 9mm.
-The only exception is in Season 6, when Sam loses his soul.
-"Soulless Sam" carries an HK USP Expert chambered in 9mm.
+Dean's primary sidearm is a Colt Series 70 1911, with a nickel finish, full engraving, and ivory grips, chambered in .45 caliber.
+Sam carries a Taurus PT92 with a stainless-steel finish, mother-of-pearl grips, and chambered in 9mm.
+The only exception is in season six, when Sam loses his soul.
+"Soulless Sam" carries an HK USP Expert, chambered in 9mm.
 Once Sam regains his soul, he switches back to the Taurus PT92.